 A backup machine can have several advantages.
 Firstly, the need for quick service response is reduced, allowing a more economical service solution to be implemented (i.e. like a “time and materials” option).
 In addition, as the patient referrals increase due to marketing initiatives, the backup machine can be put to work without requiring additional work shifts.

 The reimbursement amount is independent of the price paid for equipment.
 A more economical equipment solution could help those considering purchasing a linac and concerned about the market dynamics, and the time to ramp-up their referrals.

 Any purchase should be considered in terms of the immediate, mid and long-term objectives of the organization.

 It is important to understand the dynamics of the local market and demographics, and how they may change over time.
 Different markets value and respond differently to technology.
-There are some competitive sites – the sites with older equipment are starting to purchase new units as they were losing referrals to the sites with new equipment who are actively marketing themselves
+Sites with older equipment often purchase newer units so as not to lose referrals to the sites with newer equipment.